RI Pre-Kindergarten

 The Rhode Island Department of Education is committed to ensuring that all children begin school ready to learn, and are prepared to succeed in school as life-long learners and productive citizens.

-Commissioner Angélica Infante-Green and the Rhode Island Department of Education (RIDE) are proud to announce the opening of the 2025-2026 lottery for the state-funded RI Pre-K programs.
+Commissioner Angélica Infante-Green and the Rhode Island Department of Education (RIDE) are proud to announce the opening of the 2026-2027 lottery for state-funded RI Pre-K programs.

-As a testament to Rhode Island’s commitment to providing high quality early learning opportunities for children, Rhode Island was once again recognized as a national leader in quality Pre-K by the National Institute for Early Education Research (NIEER) for 2023.
+As a testament to Rhode Island’s commitment to providing high quality early learning opportunities for children, Rhode Island was once again recognized as a national leader in quality Pre-K by the National Institute for Early Education Research (NIEER).

-RI Pre-K consistently meets all 10 of the NIEER quality benchmarks ranking us as one of the nation’s top states for preschool quality standards.
-For more information visit the Rhode Island NIEER Yearbook 2023.
+RI Pre-K consistently meets all 10 of the NIEER quality benchmarks, ranking us as one of the nation’s top states for preschool quality standards.
+For more information visit the Rhode Island NIEER Yearbook.

-RI Pre-K is accepting applications from families with four-year old children living in the following 20 communities: Bristol-Warren, Central Falls, Coventry, Cranston, East Providence, Johnston, Lincoln, Middletown, Newport, North Kingstown, North Providence, Pawtucket, Portsmouth, Providence, Smithfield, Warwick, Westerly, West Warwick, and Woonsocket.
+RI Pre-K is available to families with four-year old children living in the following 20 communities: Bristol-Warren, Central Falls, Coventry, Cranston, East Providence, Johnston, Lincoln, Middletown, Newport, North Kingstown, North Providence, Pawtucket, Portsmouth, Providence, Smithfield, Warwick, Westerly, West Warwick, and Woonsocket.

-To be eligible to attend, children must be 4 years old on or by September 1, 2025, not be eligible for kindergarten and be residents of one of the identified RI Pre-K communities.
+To be eligible to attend, children must be 4 years old on or by September 1, 2026, not be eligible for kindergarten and reside in the city where they apply to RI Pre-K.

-For more information on the 2025-2026 RI Pre-K Programs and the lottery application process please visit the tabs below.
+For more information on the 2026-2027 RI Pre-K Programs and the lottery application process, please visit the tabs below.

 Families may contact the RIDE Pre-K team at RIPre-K@ride.ri.gov with any questions.